bartongroup/RoSA/README.md

 ## How to use RoSA

-RoSA (currently) is a combination of an R package and some python scripts.
 The R package takes as input datasets containing several different read counts:

 - Full read counts by gene
 - Antisense counts by gene (via RoSA's python script (*makeannotation.py*) to create an antisense annotation, and then read counting as usual)